canonical/discourse-k8s-operator/docs/reference/integrations.md

 Grafana-dashboard relation enables quick dashboard access already tailored to fit the needs of operators to monitor the charm.
 The template for the Grafana dashboard for Discourse charm can be found at `/src/grafana_dashboards/discourse.json`.
-It was extracted from [matrix/synapse repository](https://github.com/matrix-org/synapse/blob/master/contrib/grafana/synapse.json).
 In Grafana UI, it can be found as “Discourse Operator” under the General section of the dashboard browser (`/dashboards`).
 Modifications to the dashboard can be made but will not be persisted upon restart/redeployment of the charm.